penguinite/onbox/README.md

 # libpothole

-Essential libraries for the Pothole microblogging backend and related projects.
+Essential libraries for the Pothole microblogging server and related projects.

 *Note:* Pothole and thus libpothole is very much a work-in-progress.
 Lots of implementation details are being figured out just now and are thus likely to change over time.
 In other words, this is pre-alpha or even *research* stage.